mikefowler/instajam/README.md

 ### Authentication

 Instajam doesn't care how you do OAuth authentication.
 Want to handle it server-side and just pass the access token in?
 Cool.
 Would you rather do client-side authentication and pull your access token from a cookie or localStorage?
 Legit, brah.
+Instagram has [documentation on their developer site](http://instagram.com/developer/authentication/) to help you out.
 Regardless of how you do it, initialize Instajam like this:

 ```
 <script type="text/javascript">